 Don’t worry, there is a bright side.
 You may find that ISO requirements are not just about staying compliant.

 Let’s be honest.
-Staying up to date with standards is time consuming, but the flipside is having the peace of mind knowing your organization is not following outdated guidelines.
+Staying up to date with standards is time-consuming, but the flip side is having the peace of mind of knowing your organization is not following outdated guidelines.
 Remove that potential for risk from the equation, the first chance you get.
 Invite knowledge and have a complete understanding of what it is that your organization is required to do to become contemporary, and informed.

 Sometimes it begins with the basics.
 Start with the crucial aspects of document control.
 This is one time when having all your eggs in one basket will pay off.